Building the project

 -Dsonatype.username=youremail@domain.com \

-mvn clean install -Dossindex.fail=false
+mvn verify -Dossindex.fail=false

 If a CVE needs a temporary exclusion, you can add it to the excludeVulnerabilityIds list of the ossindex maven plugin in the pom.xml file: